Volunteer for Friends of El Paso County Nature Centers

 The Friends of El Paso County Nature Centers is a 501(c) 3 nonprofit whose mission is to support Bear Creek and Fountain Creek Nature Centers.
 The organization is comprised of an executive board of elected officers and a general membership governed by official Bylaws and Articles of Incorporation as a 501-c-3 nonprofit organization.

-For more than 30 years the Friends Organization has provided volunteer hours and funds to support outstanding interpretive programs and services to El Paso County residents.
-Become a member and you play an important role in ensuring a strong future for the nature centers.
+For more than 30 years the Friends organization has provided volunteer hours and funds to support outstanding interpretive programs and services to El Paso County residents.
+When you become a volunteer, you also become a member of the El Paso County Nature Centers Friends organization.
+Members play an important role in ensuring a strong future for the nature centers.
 Your membership will provide advocacy for stewardship, education, and outdoor recreation and you will receive special member benefits.

 Teens who are looking for volunteer opportunities can find several volunteer positions at the nature centers.
 Some volunteer opportunities have flexible time commitments while others are very specific.
 Opportunities include junior camp counselor, program assistant, trail maintenance, and more!
 Contact the Nature Center Supervisors to find out more!